ARMOR on the Air

 Many students feel frustrated when they go to the doctor and aren't given antibiotics.
-We are creating pamphlets that describe how antibiotics work and possible reasons why antibiotics were not prescribed.
+We created pamphlets that describe how antibiotics work and possible reasons why antibiotics were not prescribed.
 Through a developing collaboration with Wardenburg and other local clinics, we hope to educate patients on antibiotics and encourage using them sustainably.

-- Antimicrobial Soap Trade-In Drive or Make Your Own Antimicrobial-free Soap
+- Make Your Own Antimicrobial-free Soap

 - Connect with health or biotech industries in the area for collaborative events or interviews